 Materials

-Dragonskin 30 (Dragonskin) and Ecoflex 00-30 (Ecoflex) obtained from smooth-on, perfluorodecyltrichlorosilane (PFTS), Norland Optical Adhesive NOA-61 (UV curing glue) obtained from Edmund Optics.
+Dragonskin 30 (Dragonskin) and Ecoflex 00-30 (Ecoflex) were obtained from Smooth-On, perfluorodecyltrichlorosilane (PFTS), Norland Optical Adhesive NOA-61 was (UV curing glue) obtained from Edmund Optics.

 Ecoflex surface preparation

-Surfaces were prepared as follows.
-Firstly we placed the 3D-printed surface in an empty petri dish, the Dragonskin was prepared by mixing the two components (1:1).
+Surfaces were prepared as illustrated in Figure 2: First, we placed the 3D-printed surface in an empty petri dish, the Dragonskin was prepared by mixing the two components (1:1).
 Dragonskin was added to the petri dish after stirring thoroughly and degassing the mixture for approximately 10 minutes.
-A second round of degassing was performed after adding Dragonskin to allow trapped air bubbles to escape.
-Dragonskin needed to cure overnight.
-After curing the 3D-printed surface was removed from the fresh mould.
-The mould that was left in the petri dish was placed in a vacuum container to which an open sample bottle containing approximately 3 mL of PFTS was added.
+A second round of degassing was performed after adding Dragonskin to the petri dish to allow trapped air bubbles to escape.
+Dragonskin was cured overnight.
+After curing, the 3D-printed surface was removed from the fresh mould, after which it was placed in a vacuum container in which an open sample bottle containing approximately 3 mL of PFTS was placed.
 The pressure was reduced to 9 mbar.
 For the third step, the mould was taken from the vacuum container.
-Ecoflex was prepared in a mixing cup (1:1) and the mould was filled with Ecoflex after thoroughly stirring.
+Ecoflex was prepared in a mixing cup (1:1), and the mould was filled with Ecoflex after thoroughly stirring.
 The filled mould was degassed again to allow escape of trapped air bubbles in the mould aided by a small spatula.
 After all bubbles were removed the sample was put in an oven at 50°C for 4 hours to cure the Ecoflex.
-The final step was taking an Ecoflex mould from the Dragonskin mould.
-Finally the Ecoflex image was peeled out of the negative mould.
-The figure below shows a schematic view of the process.
+Finally, the Ecoflex image was peeled out of the negative mould.